6 Top Customer Experience Trends for 2021 (From Real CEOs)

 Companies with a stellar digital customer experience can command premiums of up to 25% on their products.
 On the other hand, a poor CX can lose company customers; over 33% of customers would consider switching to the competition after just one incident.

-CX has become so important that researchers predict it will overtake price and product as the top competitive differentiator.
-With the stakes higher than ever, here are six customer experience trends to be aware of in order to beat your competition.
+CX has become so crucial that researchers predict it will overtake price and product as the top competitive differentiator.
+With the stakes higher than ever.

 1. Finding a balance between humanity and automation

-Humans are still crucial to the service aspect of digital CX, at this point in time.
-They should still be used in combination with chatbots to provide the best customer experience possible.
+Humans are still crucial to the service aspect of digital CX, at this point.
+They should still be combined with chatbots to provide the best customer experience possible.

 2. An increasing presence of bots in digital customer experience

 These first two customer experience trends may seem contradictory at the surface, but they are not:

 Chatbots, such as Drift, are more than just customer service tools.
 Chatbots can be great for marketing and sales as well.
 Also, chatbots are being integrated with social media channels (most notably Facebook Messenger) to respond to direct messages from consumers automatically.
 Chatbots provide two main advantages over chatting with a human: speed and availability.
 Artificial Intelligence (AI) can handle more queries than humans and do so at a near-instant rate.